Six

 Mixing is the the process of balancing, spatial placement and processing of timbre, phase and dynamics of a recording to enhanche the sources musicality, sonics and intention.
 It is the part of the record production process that occurs after the recording and before the mastering of a record.
 Mixing can be anything from minor tonal changes of the recording to a complete sound overhaul, depending on the desire of the artist and what the music itself demands.
 The final result of a mix is always dependent on the quality of the arrangement, recording and sound design done prior to it.
 In simple terms, a good mix enhances depth in a way that allows the listener to step into the song, instead of only observing it from the outside.
 It plays with contrasts to achieve a more tangible experience, enhances the beautiful and amplifies the ugly – makes the valley deeper, the peaks higher, the horizon wider whilst making narrow even more claustrophobic.
 A good mix can amplify clichés and genre specific characteristics or break them and defy the norm, depending on the intention of the artist and the engineer and producer.

-Yes and no. We can adopt certain characteristics from other tracks but it should never be an ambition to sound like another track for two reasons.
+We can adopt certain characteristics from other tracks but it should never be the end goal to simply mimic another track for two reasons.
 1: it is creatively uninteresting.
 2: It is not possible for the most part as other tracks sound the way they do not just due to the mix but also the composition, arrangement and most importantly production and sound choice.

-What we can however do (on some occasions) is adopt a characteristic off another song such as a thick sub bass, or a vocal reverb effect.
-Therefore you must specify precisely what it is you think we should reference.
+What we can however do (on some occasions) is adopt a characteristic of another song such as a thick sub bass, or a vocal reverb effect.
+In this case we'd ask you to specify precisely what it is you think we should get inspired by.

 How many revisions can we do to a mix without extra charge?